 The UMBC Emergency Health Services graduate study programs encompass the system components listed above.
 The program is primarily focused on preparing professionals for leadership roles requiring skill in planning, research, development, and organizational operations.
 The curriculum is designed to provide graduate level training and education to health care providers, researchers, educators, policy makers and administrators.

 Regular admission criteria for the Graduate School are required for all prospective degree-seeking Emergency Health Services graduate students.
-You must have an undergraduate grade point average of at least a 3.0.
-If your grade point average is under 3.2, you will be required to take the Graduate Record Examination.
+You must have an undergraduate grade point average of at least a 3.2 for acceptance into the Emergency Health Services program, otherwise, you will be required to take the Graduate Record Examination.
 Completion of another post-graduate degree with a GPA of at least 3.0 is an acceptable substitute.
 Applicants for whom English is not a native language must have a score of at least 550 on the written Test of English as a Foreign Language (TOEFL), or 80 on the internet-based test (iBT) version.
 Consult the UMBC Graduate School Catalogue for further requirements and deadlines.
 Those wishing to “test the waters” or to enroll in one or two courses without degree candidacy may register as Non-Degree Students.
 Consult with a departmental advisor for more information.
 Applications are available through the graduate school.

 AREAS OF STUDY